Expand Your Fleet with a Code Vessel - Python + Pandas

 Name your Vessel Add Time in Hours under Vessel Name.

 Shipyard allows you to provide code in three different ways: write the code in the UI, upload the code as a file, or clone the code from a GitHub repository.
 This tutorial will focus on writing the code in the UI and uploading the code as a file.
-GitHub integration is covered in the documentation.
+Running code from GitHub is covered in this tutorial.

 - Under File to Run, enter add_wait_times_in_hours.py